 Vedic texts such as the Bahgavad-gita and the Upanishads were collectively considered the most influential books ever written by eminent people like Thoreau, Kant, Schopenhauer, Schrödinger, Werner Heisenberg , Tesla, Einstein etc.

 The fact is that, irrespective of east or west, great minds that come in contact with the Vedic texts agree that the ultimate reality remains timeless and changeless, and is contained in the Vedic texts such as the Bhagavad-gita and the Upanishads.

 It is uncertain how Nikola Tesla was introduced to the Vedas.
-Much of Teslas life and work has been erased from history due to this mastermind inventor and scientist wanting to make the fruits of all his work available for free to the world (google “free energy Tesla” And your mind will be truly blown away).
-Unfortunately for us, because he was not trying to use his genius for profiteering and exploiting others he met with one setback after another.
+Much of Tesla’s life and work has been erased from history due to this mastermind inventor and scientist wanting to make the fruits of all his work available for free to the world (google “free energy Tesla” and your mind will be truly blown away).
+Unfortunately for us, because he was not trying to use his genius for profiteering and exploiting others he was met with one setback after another.
 His grants and funding were constantly being revoked by those that control the economy and trade.
-Nikola Tesla originally invented many things that we all use on a daily basis but most people have never even heard of him because his name was removed from common history (just like much of the teaching of the Veda’s) and he was eventually murdered.
-I guess he know too much and wanted to share it freely for the betterment of mankind, (just like the Veda’s) not to exploit.
-Unfortunately not every one saw eye to eye with him.
+Nikola Tesla originally invented many things that we all use on a daily basis but most people have never even heard of him because his name was removed from common history (just like much of the teaching of the Vedas) and he was eventually murdered.
+I guess he know too much and wanted to share it freely for the betterment of mankind (just like the Vedas), not to exploit it.
+Unfortunately not everyone saw eye to eye with him.

 Here is just a small list of some of Tesla’s contributions to the world that he has not been given credit for:

 Alternating Current -AC electricity (Thomas Edison literally stole his ideas from him and took the credit for for it).

 Radio (Marconi just took the ideas and work of Tesla and got the cerdit for it).